 CHANGE MASTER TOstatement configure permitted compression algorithms and

-zstdcompression level for slave servers participating in source/replica replication.
+zstdcompression level for replica servers participating in source/replica replication.
 From MySQL 8.0.23, use the statement

 group_replication_recovery_zstd_compression_levelsystem variables configure permitted compression algorithms and